Scalable Dynamic Mixture Model with Full Covariance for Probabilistic Traffic Forecasting: Experiment and Results

 One advantage of using the proposed method is that representing the error distribution with the dynamic mixture distribution offers an interpretable framework for traffic speed forecasting.
 We selected $K=3$ with MSE base loss on PEMS-BAY dataset using GWN model for this test.
 Figure \ref{fig:result_summary} (A) shows the learned spatial and temporal covariance matrices.
-We can observe the spatial correlation structure of the errors in each mixture component, and the spatial structure is more clear in the first component.
+We can observe the spatial correlation structure of the errors in each mixture component, and the spatial structure is clearer in the first component.
 The temporal covariance matrices show an increasing tendency of variance/covariance as the forecasting time horizon increases.
-This is intuitive since the variance of the forecasting increases at a longer forecasting timestep, and we can verify that the proposed method enables learning this type of characteristic of traffic speed forecasting.
-Also, the learned spatial precision matrices show sparse structure, which aligns well with the underlying road network.
-A more detailed discussion is presented in Appendix \ref{app:prc}.
+This is intuitive since the variance of the forecasting increases at a longer forecasting time step, and we can verify that the proposed method enables learning this type of characteristic of traffic speed forecasting.